hashicorp/vault/website/source/guides/identity/policy-templating.html.md

 govern the behavior of clients and instrument Role-Based Access Control (RBAC) by specifying access privileges (_authorization_).

-Since everything in Vault is path based that the policy authors must be aware of all existing paths as well as paths to be created.
+Since everything in Vault is path based, policy authors must be aware of all existing paths as well as paths to be created.

 The [Policies](/guides/identity/policies.html) guide walks you through the creation of ACL policies in Vault.

-> This guide highlights the use of ACL templating which was introduced in **Vault 0.11**.
+-> This guide highlights the use of ACL templating which was introduced in **Vault 0.11**.

 ## Reference Material